designpatternninja/designpatternninja.github.io/_posts/news/2018-10-29-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-i.md

 **PAST SELF**: Yes, but again: so what?

 **CURRENT SELF**: How could you still be saying "so what?"
 Our starting point was the OOP is the nearest mindset to how human mind actually works.
-This paradigm drives us to think on concepts first, later we go for concreteness, and finally we identify actions (usually called "methods").
+This paradigm drives us to think in concepts first, later we go for concreteness, and finally we identify actions (usually called "methods").

 See, I really believe I've raised you another point of view to tackle the same problems.